5 things you need to know from Nicola Sturgeon's Covid update as virus rules change

-Nicola Sturgeon confirmed major changes to Scotland’s Covid rules earlier today, covering testing and quarantine.
+Nicola Sturgeon confirmed major changes to Scotland’s Covid rules on Wednesday, covering testing and quarantine.

 The First Minister addressed MSPs as she updated the nation on the fight against the soaring Omicron variant.